Sinking of the Spanish trawler Sonia: Pursuit

 On 19 October 1984 the Sonia was intercepted by the Aisling whilst fishing in Irish territorial waters 10 nmi off the County Wexford coast, south of the Saltee Islands.
 The Irish accused the crew of the Sonia of fishing illegally and stated that the trawler was ordered by "all internationally recognised signals" to halt and prepare to be boarded.
 The Irish naval party was unable to board the Sonia due to rough seas and, they alleged, the intentional manoeuvring of the Spanish vessel.

 The Irish Department of Defence stated that the Sonia attempted to ram the Aisling several times, though this was denied by the trawler's crew.
 A five-hour pursuit ensued during which the Irish vessel's crew fired warning shots from rifles and machine guns—the Aisling was equipped with two 7.62 mm machine guns—as well as from one or both of the ship's 20 mm Rheinmetall Rh202 autocannons.
 The warning shots were aimed above and in front of the Sonia.
 When these were not heeded, shots were fired at the trawler, though aimed away from her crew.
 The Spanish crew later accused the Irish of opening fire without giving sufficient warning; they also stated that they were scared when the first shots were fired and decided to flee.
-The Irish Department of Defence stated after the event that only around 20 of the 586 rifle and machine-gun rounds fired during the chase hit the Sonia.
+The Irish Department of Defence stated after the event that only around 20 of the 596 rifle, machine-gun and 20 mm rounds fired during the chase hit the Sonia.
 A Spanish crewman on the Sonia claimed that her radio was destroyed by the initial shots and that the bridge was particularly damaged.

 The then Spanish ambassador to Ireland, Luis Jordana de Pozas Fuentes, attempted to communicate with the captain of the Sonia via radio but was unsuccessful, allegedly because the crew refused to answer the call.
 The chase continued through a force 8 gale.
 The Irish Department of Foreign Affairs was consulted over whether the Aisling could receive permission to engage with her heavier 40 mm Bofors L70 autocannon.
 It was decided that the use of the weapon might sink the Sonia and endanger her crew so was not approved.
 The pursuit was abandoned shortly after the Sonia and the Aisling entered the British exclusive economic zone.

 It is not clear if the Aisling flew her battle ensign during the chase, but if so, it was the only occasion in her INS career where it was flown.